awesome-tactile-graphics/awesome-tactile-graphics/README.md

 ![Last Updated](https://img.shields.io/badge/last%20updated-November%202025-lightgrey.svg)

 This repository accompanies the paper
-> **Generative AI for Tactile Accessibility: A Systematic Literature Review of Emerging Methods and Gaps**
+> **Generative AI for Tactile Accessibility: A Systematic Literature Review of Emerging Methods and Gaps**  [under review]

-*Authors TBD*
+*Authors: Adnan Khan, Abbas Akkasi, Darya Taratynova, Majid Komeili*

 It serves as a **living resource** that tracks research, datasets, and tools at the intersection of **Generative AI** and **tactile accessibility for blind and low-vision (BLV)** users.